 Michele Mezza

 Moving back into online events, the Foundation also hosted Michele Mezza, who presented his book Il Contagio dell’Algoritmo.
-Le Idi di marzo della pandemia (The contagion of the algorythm.
+Le Idi di marzo della pandemia35 (The contagion of the algorythm.
 The Ides of March of the Pandemic).
 The event involved a panel discussion of the book’s content, with Federica Lucivero – Senior Researcher in Ethics and Data, Ethox Centre and Wellcome Centre for Ethics and Humanities, Nuffield Department of Population Health, University of Oxford, Manuela Pizzagalli – Chief Operating Officer of the Fondazione Politecnico di Milano, member of the National Task Force on Artificial Inteligence – Agid, Aldo Bonomi – Founder and coordinator of AASTER and Foundation President Piero Bassetti all participating.

 As regular readers will have noticed, 2020 brought a host of developments regarding the Foundation’s website and communication capacities.
 The website homepage and search capabilities have been streamlined, while content type has become more varied.
 Beyond the strengthening of the social media platform network, the Foundation has also taken several further bold moves.
 Many of our closest friends, those who are able to attend our meetings in Milan or who participate in our dialogues through social media, will already know that every seminar, meeting and lecture is documented using video and photography.
-This documentation is shared through the website and social media platforms, and has now been added to with a podcast – called I dialoghi di Fondazione Bassetti – in order to offer mobile audio for those wishing to participate in Bassetti Foundation dialogue without the need to follow with video.
+This documentation is shared through the website and social media platforms, and has now been added to with a podcast37 – called I dialoghi di Fondazione Bassetti38 – in order to offer mobile audio for those wishing to participate in Bassetti Foundation dialogue without the need to follow with video.

 The Foundation has chosen the Anchor FM platform, which alongside the necessary audio tools will also allow us to distribute the content more widely, for example through iTunes, Spotify, Google Podcast, e poi Breaker, Overcast, Pocket Casts e RadioPublic.

-The Bassetti Foundation has also formalized an agreement with the Technology Bloggers organization.
+The Bassetti Foundation has also formalized an agreement with the Technology Bloggers organization39.
 As many will know, Jonathan Hankins has co-edited and written articles and posts for this blog for a decade.
 From 2020 the Bassetti Foundation will cover the blog’s domain name and hosting costs.
 This agreement guarantees funding for the continuation of the site while still leaving options open for other partnerships in-line with the values shared by both the Bassetti Foundation and the Technology Bloggers Editorial team.
 The blog format adds depth to the Foundation’s communication outlets, offering new and different ways of framing the argument of Responsible Innovation, using different language register and accessing a widely distributed young readership.

 Reviews:Book Reviews